-Some of the physicians who have recently joined the Medical Staff include Dionysia Fiorentinos, D.O.
-(Northern Berkshire Pediatrics); Brian McElaney, MD (Radiology); Louis Reines, MD (Surgery); Veronica Del Riccio, MD (OB/GYN); Stephanie Foo, MD (Hospitalist); and Kenneth Patterson, MD (Emergency Department).
+Some of the physicians who have recently joined the Medical Staff include Nina Molin, MD (Northern Berkshire Family Medicine); Brian McElaney, MD (Radiology); Louis Reines, MD (Surgery); Veronica Del Riccio, MD (OB/GYN); Stephanie Foo, MD (Hospitalist); and Kenneth Patterson, MD (Emergency Department).

 Brian McElaney, MD, has joined Greylock Radiology Associates and the NARH Medical Staff.
 Dr. McElaney earned his medical degree from St. Louis University School of Medicine after graduating from Duke University.
 He completed his residency at Tripler Army Medical Center in Honolulu, Hawaii, and is fellowship trained in abdominal imaging (Duke University Medical Center).

 Dr. McElaney served in the Army, achieving the rank of Major, and was Chief of the Department of Radiology at the Fifth General Army Hospital in Stuttgart, Germany.